โ† back to index

 Orders and monoids are both categories in disguise.
 A preorder is a category where each hom-set has at most one morphism.
 A monoid is a category with exactly one object.
 Recognizing this collapses two chapters of abstract algebra into two sentences of category theory.

 A small category has a set (not a proper class) of objects.
 The simplest is the empty category: no objects, no morphisms.
-Next up: a single object with its identity morphism.
-Then categories with a handful of objects and arrows between them, as long as they close under composition and every object has an identity.
+One step up: a single object with its identity morphism.
+Add more objects and arrows, close under composition, keep identities, and you still have a category.

 Start with a directed graph.
 Add an identity arrow at every node.
-Then close under composition: for every path AโBโC, add a composite arrow AโC.
-Keep going until no new arrows appear.
+Then close under composition: for every path Aโ†’Bโ†’C, add a composite arrow Aโ†’C. Keep going until no new arrows appear.
 The result is the free category generated by that graph.
-A graph with one node and one edge produces infinitely many morphisms: the edge, the edge composed with itself, and so on.
+One node and one edge already produce infinitely many morphisms: the edge, the edge squared, the edge cubed, forever.

 Monoid as a single-object category

 A monoid is a set with an associative binary operation and an identity element.
 String concatenation with the empty string.
 Addition with zero.
-The categorical perspective: a monoid is a category with exactly one object.
-The elements of the monoid become morphisms.
-The binary operation becomes composition.
-The identity element becomes the identity morphism.
-The hom-set M(m, m) is the monoid.
+Categorically: a monoid is a category with exactly one object.
+Elements become morphisms, the binary operation becomes composition, and the identity element becomes the identity morphism.
+The single hom-set M(m, m) is the monoid.

 Hom-sets

 The set of all morphisms from object a to object b is the hom-set C(a, b).
-In a thin category (preorder), every hom-set is either empty or a singleton.
-In a monoid-as-category, there's only one hom-set: M(m, m), and it contains every element of the monoid.
+For a thin category (preorder), every hom-set is either empty or a singleton.
+A monoid-as-category has only one hom-set, M(m, m), containing every element of the monoid.
 A category is locally small if every hom-set is a set (not a proper class).

 Notation reference